htesgaard/vagrant-ansible-atomic-cluster/README.md

 Restarting network (via systemctl):  [FAILED]

 Stderr from the command:

 usage: ifdown <configuration>
 Job for network.service failed because the control process exited with error code.
 See "systemctl status network.service" and "journalctl -xe" for details.
 ```

 But if you rerun 'vagrant up' a second time on all the atomic boxes, it will initialize correctly.
-So for the getting started one-liner see the (getting started)[#getting-started] section
+So for the getting started one-liner see the [getting started](#getting-started) section.

 ## Check if docker is running